entropyxyz/api_key_tdx/SPEC.md

 An AKS node needs local storage for two reasons:

 1. To recover quickly after a reboot.
 If its own state turns out to be recent, it might be able to sync up with the other nodes with just a few messages.
+As noted above though, it's possibly easier to treat a rebooting AKS node as a new node and simply download the state from one of the other nodes.
 1. Store ephemeral data about in-flight requests that would be pointless to gossip to other AKS nodes.
 Consider an AKS node that has successfully executed a request to a remote service ("hey Coinbase, close my account and send all the coins to 0xDEADBEEF"), but the AKS node crashes before it can send the response back to the user.
-In this case, the AKS node would need to be able to recover its state and send the response once it is back online.
+In this case, an AKS node with local storage could recover its state and send the response once it is back online.

 ### Local storage encryption

 While we focus on AKS in this document, there is a slight overlap with the TSS; we briefly discuss both here.

-When it comes to encrypted local storage, TSS nodes **must** be able to recover their encryption key on a reboot.
+TSS nodes **must** be able to recover their encryption key on a reboot.
 Without such a mechanism, the consequences for the TSS network as a whole range from bad (need to trigger a key re-share) to catastrophic (need to restart the whole network?).
-For AKS nodes losing access to their local storage the consequences are less dire but given we have to build it for TSS, the same architecture can benefit AKS nodes, enabling them to recover from a reboot.
+For AKS nodes losing access to their local storage, the consequences are less dire but given we have to build it for TSS, the same architecture can benefit AKS nodes, enabling them to recover faster from a reboot.

 The amount of data stored at an AKS node is small and updates probably rare.
 It is fine to simply store everything in memory and implement a periodical checkpoint mechanism to flush the data to disk.

 The form of the disk-based storage does not matter very much for the current conversation, as long as it is encrypted under a key known only to the AKS node itself.
 It could be a sqlite database or a bincode-encoded dump of the in-memory data tossed into a file and saved; it could also be a binary blob stored on the blockchain.

-Without access to the current state the AKS node is not operational and the node will not accept RPCs at all until the state is available, checked to be valid and in sync with the other nodes.
+Without access to the current state, the AKS node is not operational and the node will not accept RPCs at all until the state is available, checked to be valid and in sync with the other nodes.
 As discussed above, having a local dump of the node's state can speed up recovery after a reboot.

 ### What about storing data in an encrypted binary blob on the blockchain?

-At first glance this option is attractive because it leverages the well-understood properties of the blockchain to replicate and distribute data trustlessly.
+At first glance this idea is attractive because it leverages the well-understood properties of the blockchain to replicate and distribute data trustlessly.

 The downside is that each AKS node would have to make a blockchain transaction at every block of the entire state.
 Even if the state size is small (~15Mb), when multiplied by the number of AKS nodes it can get unwieldy very quickly.
 There is also the matter of synchronizing the AKS operation with the cadence of block production, which is undesirable.

 There are more problems with this approach:

 - If each AKS node dumps its own state on-chain, how to reconcile everyone's updates?
-- Using substrate JSONRPC calls to store data blobs means needing to run reliable and available RPC node infra: costly and centralized
+- Using substrate JSONRPC calls to store data blobs means needing to run reliable and available RPC node infra: costly and centralized.
-- Maybe AKS nodes could be light clients on the Entropy network and avoid having to trust an RPC node for verification, but is it really worth the effort?
-They'd still need a full node to submit their state updates.
+- Maybe AKS nodes could be light clients on the Entropy network and avoid having to trust an RPC node to be able to read data, but is it really worth the effort?
+They'd still need a full node to submit their state updates over JSONRPC.

 ## A few words on attack scenarios

 - A TDX compromise is catastrophic; the AKS node would be compromised and with it all user secrets.
 Game over.
 - A dishonest server operator can probably pull off a successful rollback attack on local disk storage, replacing a file with an older version containing a state they like better.
-This is probably not catastrophic for the whole network, especially if data stored locally is limited to just pending responses and ephemeral (meta-)data.
+This is probably not catastrophic for the whole network, especially if the data stored locally is limited to just pending responses and ephemeral (meta-)data.
-- Eclipse and DoS attacks are trivial; defense here will rely on the blockchain noticing that AKS nodes are unavailable and having ways of replacing them.
+- Eclipse and DoS attacks are trivial; defense here will rely on the blockchain noticing that some AKS nodes are unavailable and having ways of replacing them.
 If the attacks are temporary this is probably not catastrophic for the network as a whole.
+On the other hand, all AKS nodes are open to traffic from the public internet, so it is both easy and cheap to DoS them.
 - Bugs in the AKS code can easily be catastrophic.
 An AKS node's job is akin to that of a browser (make arbitrary http requests) and a bad bug in http response parsing could lead to data leaks.
 This scenario has nothing to do with data storage though.
 - Network partitions, while certainly unpleasant, are probably not catastrophic.
 The AKS nodes can continue operating and serve requests, but they will not be able to replicate the state with the rest of the network.
 This is a problem for the network as a whole, but not for individual AKS nodes.
 When the network heals, the AKS nodes can (probably) patch up the state.
 - All AKS network traffic can be watched and even if it's all encrypted, a lot can be learned about users by just analyzing source and destination IP addresses and interaction patterns.
 Possible mitigations are NYM-style cover traffic with each AKS node acting as a proxy hop for their peers..